• Skip to primary navigation

 • Kimchi - A traditional Korean side dish consisting of salted and fermented vegetables.
 Add kimchi to add a pungent and pickled spice to the bowl.

-• Eggs - If you don’t like eggs with a runny yolk, enjoy this breakfast bowl with scrambled, fried eggs or my Soft Boiled Jammy Eggs.
+• Eggs - If you don’t like eggs with a runny yolk, enjoy this breakfast bowl with scrambled, Soft Boiled Jammy Eggs, or Perfect Sunny Side Up Eggs.
 While these eggs are not runny, the yolk is still soft and spreadable.

 • Green Onion - Add thin sliced green onion for a bright garnish.